 The Montessori Institute offers the ONLY accredited, AITSL listed and ACECQA recognised Post Graduate Montessori qualification in Australia.
 Applicants who have successfully completed a Bachelor Degree from a University (in a relevant discipline) may apply for a place in the Graduate Diploma of Education (Montessori).
 The course will qualify you for registration as teacher in Australia.*

 The Graduate Diploma of Education (Montessori) is a 9 module, 14 unit course that offers students blended face to face and external study and upon satisfactory completion, qualification as a teacher.
 Students choose a curriculum focus in one of the following age groups:

-- Montessori Curriculum 3-6 years (Early childhood 0-8 years)
+- Montessori Curriculum 3-6 years (Early Childhood 0-8 years)

 - Montessori Curriculum 6-12 years (Primary 5-12 years)

 *Teacher Registration: All information is given in good faith.
 Applicants are advised to check their State’s teacher registration body for confirmation and our listing on the AITSL website.
-Montessori Institute graduates register with the State body; or register with the Teacher Registration Board W.A. and then apply under the Mutual Recognition Act 1992 for registration in heir own State.
+Montessori Institute graduates register with the State body; or register with the Teacher Registration Board W.A. and then apply under the Mutual Recognition Act 1992 for registration in their own State.

 THE COURSE COVERS:

 - Educational and Montessori theories and philosophies (2 modules)

 - Child development, environments, role of the teacher and families (2 modules)

 - Study of curriculum theory and teaching practice, learning and assessment (4 modules)

 - Inclusive education and field experience (1 module)